Sheepstealer and Nettles by Jota Saraiva

 Sheepstealer was a wild male dragon during the Dance of the Dragons with a taste for mutton.
 He lived at the back of Dragonmont and would hunt between Driftmark and Wendwater.
-The smallfolk of Dragonstone named it for a self-evident reason.
+The smallfolk of Dragonstone named him for a self-evident reason.
 At the start of the Dance of the Dragons, he was one of three wild dragons living on Dragonstone.

 Sheepstealer's coloring was an ugly "mud brown".
 He was not aggressive towards humans unless provoked, but could be vicious and ill-tempered.
 He had a taste for mutton.
 While he devoured the occasional sheep dog, he never harmed a shepherd.

 During the early phase of the Dance of the Dragons, Jacaerys Velaryon called upon any potential dragonseeds to try and claim a dragon to ride.
 During this event, which became known as the Sowing, Sheepstealer was one of four dragons who people attempted to mount, and the only one who had never had a rider before.
 In the process, Sheepstealer killed more candidates than the other three dragons (Seasmoke, Vermithor, and Silverwing) combined.
 Silver Denys, who claimed to be a descendent of King Maegor I Targaryen, had his arm torn off by Sheepstealer when he tried to master the dragon, and Alyn of Hull was burned by the dragon when he made his attempt.

 A bastard girl named Nettles eventually managed to tame the dragon, through a cunning method.
 She left out a freshly killed sheep for the dragon every morning, causing the dragon to grow accustomed to her presence, until he allowed her to mount him.
 Along with Rhaenyra Targaryen's other dragonriders, Nettles and Sheepstealer took part in the Battle of the Gullet and the rapid capture of King's Landing, after which Sheepstealer made his lair in the Dragonpit.

 Nettles and Sheepstealer joined Prince Daemon Targaryen and his dragon Caraxes in hunting Aemond Targaryen and Vhagar along the Trident.
 They remained at Maidenpool, from where they continued their search every morning.